lymmm412/ludwig_add_SavedModel/README.md

 ## How to get your output_node_names
 Because the output_node_names is a required parameter for freeze_graph.py, we need to find it before training.
-I tried to find the output node from the visualized graph but I fail.
-I tried to use graph.read() but I got some errors I fail to solve.
-Therefore, I used the simplest way: print out the output node when training! \
+I tried to find the output node from the visualized graph but I failed.
+I tried to use graph.read() but I got some errors I could not solve.
+Therefore, I use the simplest way: print out the output node during the training! \
 1.find the ```batch_evaluation``` func in model.py
 2. print out the output nodes\
-After doing so, you can see the all the output node names.
-They are in the format of XXX/XXX/XXX:/0(:/0 is not included) However, I find that only one output node name is right so I just ues that one to freeze my graph.
+After doing so, you can see all the output node names.
+They are in the format of XXX/XXX/XXX:/0 (:/0 is not included).
+However, I find that only one output node name is right so I just used that name to freeze my graph.

 ## Start your training
 Because we have modified the source code, you should install and build Ludwig from source code.
-You can follow the guide in the official website.
+You can follow the installation guide in the official website.
 Then train with your dataset with the following command: (you can see more examples in the official site)
 ```
 ludwig train --data_train_csv gender_submission.csv --data_test_csv test.csv --model_definition_file model_definition.yaml
 ```